Vitrification is a fast freeze process for eggs and embryos.

 The general principle behind both processes is very similar.
 Basically, an embryo is exposed to a cryoprotectant freezing solution in order to remove all of the water from the cells.
 While this is being done, the temperature of the embryo is lowered, allowing it to be completely frozen.

-All frozen embryos are stored in liquid nitrogen, which has a temperature of -196 degrees C (-320 degrees F).
+All frozen embryos are stored by our Austin IVF lab team in liquid nitrogen, which has a temperature of -196 degrees C (-320 degrees F).
 Storage at this extremely cold temperature halts all metabolism of the embryo, allowing embryos to be safely stored for an indefinite period of time.